amazon-ion/ion-schema/spec.md

     mistakes) to be identified easily.

-  - Runtime resolution of a schema over a network presents availability and security risks, and should thereby be avoided.
+  - Runtime resolution of a schema over a network presents availability and security risks, and should therefore be avoided.

   - Consider when warnings should be issued instead of errors (e.g., if a schema authority is configured to reference a URL, or a type is